|

 - WALERIAN:

-Polish form of Roman Valerianus,
+Polish form of Roman Latin Valerianus, meaning "to

 - WALERY:

-Polish form of Roman Valerius,
+Polish form of Roman Latin Valerius, meaning "to

-- WALID:
+- WALID

-Arabic name meaning "to give birth."
+(وليد): Arabic name meaning "to give birth."

 - WALKER:

-"Cloth fuller."
 English occupational surname transferred to

 - WALLACE: